lgi-devs/lgi/README.md

 Home of the project is on [GitHub](http://github.com/pavouk/lgi).

-LGI is tested and compatible with standard Lua 5.1 and Lua 5.2 and recent LuaJIT 2 betas.
+LGI is tested and compatible with standard Lua 5.1, Lua 5.2 and LuaJIT2.
 Compatibility with other Lua implementations is not tested yet.

 If you need to support pre-gobject-introspection GTK (ancient GTK+ 2.x releases), use [Lua-Gnome](http://sourceforge.net/projects/lua-gnome/).